-MN, RN, CCNS, CCRN, PCCN-CMC and Critical Care Clinical Nurse Specialist
+MN, RN, CCNS, CCRN-K, PCCN-CMC and Critical Care Clinical Nurse Specialist

 Nicole Kupchik has been a Critical Care RN for over 25 years.
 She graduated in 1993 from Purdue University with an Associate Degree in Nursing.
 In 2002 she received a Baccalaureate degree from the University of Washington, Bothell.
 In 2008 she received a Master’s Degree in Nursing specializing as a Clinical Nurse Specialist from the University of Washington Seattle.